Remaking Post-Industrial Cities with Don CarterTuesday, October 23, 2018 @ 7 p.m. - 8:30 p.m.

-Join us for a reading with Prof. Don Carter who will be presenting his work Remaking Post-Industrial Cities: Lessons from North America and Europe.
+Join us for a lecture by Prof. Don Carter on his book Remaking Post-Industrial Cities: Lessons from North America and Europe.

 Remaking Post-Industrial Cities: Lessons from North America and Europe examines the transformation of post-industrial cities after the precipitous collapse of big industry in the 1980s on both sides of the Atlantic, presenting a holistic approach to restoring post-industrial cities.